10 Ways Social Taboos About Sex, Drugs and Death Scare Us From Learning the Truth

 Taboos are not relics of ancient societies.
-America has its share of views that are cemented in cultural mores.
+America has plenty of attitudes that are cemented in cultural mores.
 As Justice Antonin Scalia wrote in a 1996 Supreme Court dissent, “Closed-minded we were — as every age is, including our own, with regard to matters it cannot guess, because it simply does not consider them debatable.”

 By foreclosing debate, modern taboos surrounding topics such as excrement, sex, drugs and death lead to harmful attitudes and policies.
-The ensuing misery ranges from “slut shaming” to the tragedy of the drug war that has resulted in over 50,000 violent Mexican deaths since 2006.
+The ensuing misery ranges from “slut shaming” to the tragedy of the drug war that has resulted in tens of thousands of violent Mexican deaths.

 Taboos negatively affect the latent assumptions on which Americans carry out their lives, and have transformed the pursuit of life, liberty and happiness into the pursuit of health, safety and the avoidance of death.